 This research and teaching museum, located at UBC, is renowned for its displays of world arts and culture.
 Most notably, they have an excellent permanent exhibition on the First Nations of the Pacific Northwest.
 With over 535,000 archaeological objects, this place can easily fill a day.

-Things To Do on Vancouver Island
+Things To Do in Victoria and Vancouver Island

 Vancouver Island is an adventurers paradise.
 It’s truly incredible how many things you can do on one island.
 From whale watching to hiking the rainforest to surfing, this is one of the best spots in all of Canada.